-If you plan to take your baby to a foreign country, and particularly if you are going to spend time with your baby in hot climate, some precautionary steps are needed.
+If you are going to spend time with your baby in a hot climate, some precautionary steps are needed.

 Babies get dehydrated and overheated quickly.
 The sun’s rays are dangerous to a baby’s skin and for any baby not breastfeeding, there is the risk of food poisoning.

-Tips For Caring For A Baby In Hot Climate
+Tips For Caring For A Baby In Hot Weather

 Stay out of the sun

 Baby skin is very thin and delicate and can’t handle the sun very well.